SoftEthica-Opensource/hysh-wp/README.md

-# HyperShell Docker Host Wordpress container
+# HyperShell Docker Host Wordpress container set
 This container implements a set of tools suitable for Wordpress site hosting, monitoring and management:
 - Wordpress
 - MySQL 5.7